All Episodes

 So in his documentary, Alex is saying that the feds are putting checkpoints on the highway, but I'm not sure if the highway part of that is all that important.

-Trump's feds are putting up tons of checkpoints around DC, indiscriminately stopping vehicles and asking for identification to prove people's immigration status.
+Trump's feds are putting up tons of checkpoints around D.C., indiscriminately stopping vehicles and asking for identification to prove people's immigration status.

 There's no way for Alex to not think that this is the government viewing people as guilty until they prove themselves innocent, and it's the feds doing it.

-So this one I think is checked off the list.
+So this one, I think, is checked off the list.

 jordan holmes

-So what you're saying is that if a heavily armed man forces you to stop through the threat of violence, then forces you to identify yourself again through the threat of violence, uh, then this would somehow be a police state.
+So what you're saying is that if a heavily armed man forces you to stop through the threat of violence, then forces you to identify yourself again through the threat of violence, then this would somehow be a police state.

 dan friesen